How Bryan Lee O’Malley’s Scott Pilgrim Comics Refreshed The Genre

 You don’t have to love superhero comics to like Scott Pilgrim.
 You also don’t need to love Japanese manga.
 This graphic novel has been said to be a fusion of both the typical American comic book style and the Japanese style.
 O’Malley states that his interest in the exploration of genres was a big contributor to how Scott Pilgrim became what it is today.
 It defies typical expectations of a graphic novel while still working as one.

-If you’re feeling left without entertainment during this period of social distancing and cancellations of events everywhere, we think that it’s the perfect time for you to read the Scott Pilgrim comics.
+If you’re feeling left without entertainment during this period of social distancing and all the coronavirus related event cancellations everywhere, we think that it’s the perfect time for you to read the Scott Pilgrim comics.
 You can also check out the film adaptation.
 Keep an eye out, as we’ll be reviewing that soon, too!

 Featured image via Bryan Lee O’Malley/Oni Press.